 Getting Schooled in Energy Conservation and Solar

-The ReNew Our Schools’ energy competition has empowered thousands of K-12 students to become energy stewards with many schools forming environmental clubs that will continue to promote conservation for years to come.
+The ReNew Our Schools’ energy competition has empowered thousands of K-12 students to become energy stewards who prioritize conservation for years to come.

 Unleashing Solar Power, One Community at a Time